Kitum Cave – salt mine of elephants

 Geological history of Kitum Cave

 Mount Elgon (4,321 m tall) is an ancient shield volcano, which formed at least 24 million years ago and is extinct.
 This is an enormous, wide mountain which step by step rises above the dry plains of Kenya and Uganda.
 As the land rises, climate and vegetation change – and at the height of some 2 – 3 kilometers above the sea, there is a thick forest with many rare plants and animals and a comparatively cool climate.

 Small streams flow through the forest and at the ends of ancient lava tongues, small waterfalls are forming.
 Here the force of falling water creates small grottoes behind the curtain of the waterfall.
 Most likely Kitum Cave started to form from such grotto behind a waterfall.
 After all – there still is a waterfall at the entrance of the cave.

-Kitum Cave has formed in pyroclastic rocks – e.g. rocks which have been created by an erupting volcano.
+Kitum Cave has formed in pyroclastic rocks – e.g. rocks that have been created by an erupting volcano.
 Here are several diverse layers, most likely created by several eruptions.
 Above is a layer of hard volcanic agglomerate and below it – somewhat softer rock.

 The softer lava contains soluble salts.
 The upper layer protects it from the water thus salt still is there.
 The damp air behind the waterfall, in the hollow, is leaching from this lave pure sodium sulfate and wonderful, fragile crystals of mirabilite are forming on the rock surface.

 In fact, salt crystals in these caves are some of the best anywhere and Kitum Cave has not only mirabilite but other salt crystals as well: halite, anhydrite, polyhalite, natron, and others.